-- The De Beers Consolidated Mines, organized by Cecil Rhodes, assumed control of the diamond fields in 1888, and its headquarters are still in Kimberley.
+4. The De Beers Consolidated Mines, organized by Cecil Rhodes, assumed control of the diamond fields in 1888, and its headquarters are still in the city.

-- From mid-July 1871 to 1914, 50,000 miners dug the now famous Big Hole (then called the Kimberley Mine) in Kimberley with picks and shovels yielding 2,722 kilograms of diamonds.
+6. From mid-July 1871 to 1914, 50,000 miners dug the now famous Big Hole (then called the Kimberley Mine) in the town with picks and shovels yielding 2,722 kilograms of diamonds.
 The hole has a surface of 17hectares (42 acres) and is 463 meters wide.
-It was excavated to a depth of 240 meters, but then partially infilled with debris reducing its depth to about 215 m.
+It was excavated to a depth of 240 meters, but then partially infilled with debris reducing its depth to about 215m.
 Since then it has accumulated water to a depth of 40 meters, leaving only 175 meters visible.

-- During the 2nd Anglo Boer War Kimberley was under siege by the Boers (the siege ended in 1900).
+7. During the 2nd Anglo Boer War the town was under siege by the Boers (the siege ended in 1900).
 The British had built a concentration camp outside the town by that time to house Boer women and children.

-- The Kimberley municipality is called the Sol Plaatjie municipality.
-It’s named after a founding member of the South African National Congress (which was later became the African National Congress, which is current ruling party in South Africa) which had spent considerable time in Kimberley.
-A statue of Sol Plaatje was unveiled early in 2010 in Kimberley by current South African president Jacob Zuma.
+8. The town’s municipality is known as the Sol Plaatjie Municipality.
+It’s named after a founding member of the South African National Congress (which was later became the African National Congress, which is current ruling party in South Africa).
+A statue of Sol Plaatje was unveiled early in 2010 in the town by current South African president Jacob Zuma.

-- The Pioneers of Aviation Museum is in Kimberley.
+9. The Pioneers of Aviation Museum is located here.
 In 1913 South Africa’s first flying school opened at Kimberley and started training the pilots of the South African Aviation Corps which later became the South African Air Force (the 2nd oldest Air Force in the world).